amigus/dnsmasq-ansible/docs/getting-started.md

 Only the `device` is required:

 - Adding `router` tells Dnsmasq to offer that server as the network gateway instead of itself by default.
-- Adding `start` tells Dnsmasq to dynamically lease a range of subnet IP addresses starting at this one,
+- Adding `start` tells Dnsmasq to dynamically lease a range of subnet IP addresses starting at this one.
-- Adding `end` tells Dnsmasq to only extend the range to this IP instead of to the last IP in the subnet.
+- Adding `end` tells Dnsmasq to extend the range only to this IP instead of extending it through the last IP in the subnet.

 Thus, to configure a _static_ server that only serves reserved IP addresses, define `dnsmasq_dhcp_hosts`: